Kong/docs.konghq.com/app/konnect/mesh-manager/service-mesh.md

 1. Click **New Global Control Plane**.
 1. Enter `example-cp` in the **Name** field and click **Save**.

-You now have a {{site.mesh_product_name}} global control plane.
+You now have a global control plane.
 This control plane won't have any functionality until you connect a zone to it.

 ## Create a zone in the global control plane